 What is therapy like with me?
 It’s a collaboration.
 As we get to know each other, we can identify those habits, patterns, cycles that are showing up regularly.
 What would happen to those patterns if we allowed room for kindness and self-compassion?

 No one is ever required to change; my aim is providing you with a clear space for discovering and exploring all parts of yourself.
 The therapy relationship can be the laboratory for learning to be authentic with yourself and my hope is that you can use that learning to build a more meaningful life.

-My career has led me through technology research, software start-ups and my own personal chef business, making me familiar with the challenges of working within large organizations, managing professional relationships, and navigating career changes.
+I arrived at Therapy Austin after experiences in technology research, software start-ups, a personal chef business, and active volunteering in the community.
+I am familiar with the challenges of working within large organizations, managing professional relationships, and navigating career changes.

-Apart from therapy sessions, I am a committed CrossFit athlete and yoga practitioner who loves dogs, cats (and other mammals), cycling, kayaking, cooking, and being outdoors as much as possible.
+Apart from therapy sessions, I am a committed CrossFit athlete and yoga practitioner who loves dogs.
+I love cooking and baking, and studying neurobiology.

 Please let me hear from you and let’s talk about working together.
 Call me at 512/201-4501, ext.
 182.

 Would you like to talk to someone directly about counseling?
 Call us at (512) 201-4501 ext.
 1.

 Phone calls are answered Monday through Friday, 1pm-4pm.